 Breastfeeding isn’t always easy so if problems arise, who can you call?
 The first point of contact for breastfeeding help is often a midwife, health visitor, doctor or paediatrician.
 However, breastfeeding training and experience can vary widely among health professionals, for some it may have been as little as half a day.
-Other helpers specific to breastfeeding include peer supporters or breastfeeding buddies, breastfeeding counsellors and International Board Certified Lactation Consultants (IBCLCs), but who’s who?
+Other helpers specific to breastfeeding in the UK include peer supporters or breastfeeding buddies, breastfeeding counsellors and International Board Certified Lactation Consultants (IBCLCs), but who’s who?

 Peer supporter or breastfeeding buddy